Here's where the 2012 Republican presidential candidates stand on a selection of issues.

-Terrorism: Supports continued use of Guantanamo Bay detention for suspected terrorists.
+Terrorism: Supports extending and strengthening investigative powers of Patriot Act.
+Supports continued use of Guantanamo Bay detention for suspected terrorists.
 Supported creation of Homeland Security apparatus, because "we need some capacity to respond to massive events."
-"Only a grand strategy for marginalizing, isolating, and defeating radical Islamists across the world will lead to victory."
+In 2009, said of waterboarding: "It's not something we should do."

-Wars: Initially criticized Obama for not intervening in Libya, then did an about-face after the president had sent in U.S. war planes to support the rebels fighting the government.
+War: Initially criticized Obama for not intervening in Libya, then did an about-face after the president had sent in U.S. war planes to support the rebels fighting the government.
 "I would not have used American and European forces."
 No cuts in defense spending except waste.
 Supported Iraq war and opposed early timetables for withdrawal.
-Praised Obama's decision to bolster troops in Afghanistan two years ago; noncommittal this year on when and how they should withdraw.

 Abortion: Signed abortion restrictions into law as governor, favors constitutional abortion ban.

 Debt: Only candidate to endorse the deal that averted a default on U.S. debt payments, "a positive step toward cutting our nation's crippling debt."

 Economy: End corporate subsidies, cut regulations, lower taxes, spur jobs through energy development.
 Break up megabanks to avoid future bailouts of too-big-to-fail institutions.

 Education: "No Child Left Behind hasn't worked for this country.
 It ought to be done away with."
 Favors more school choice.